 Airport Pavement Preservation Program (APPP): This program involves the management by Aeronautics and airport sponsors of projects associated with the maintenance and repair of airport pavements.
-The projects developed through an analysis of the Pavement Condition Index (PCI) values and treatment matrixes are prioritized for recommendation to be funded through this program.
+The projects developed through an analysis of the PCI values and treatment matrixes are prioritized for recommendation to be funded through this program.
 Projects are prioritized within the APPP using the PPRN, as well as included in the Five-Year Airport Capital Improvement Program via the Aeronautics priority programming system.
 Project definitions and their ACIP priority numbers are given below.

 Apron Pavement Preservation: The improvement of public use apron areas is eligible.
 Pavement preservation activities recommended by a pavement management system and verified by appropriate field testing.
 Includes crack seal, slurry seal, overlays, and rehabilitation projects.
 Includes removal and replacement of previously existing striping or pavement markings.
 All work to be done must meet either FAA specs where required or local government paving specs where allowed.
 ADOT paving specs are not recommended.
 Does not include increasing scope beyond recommendations (i.e. slurry seal recommended and verified, but sponsor requests overlay, or 1/2 of apron recommended but sponsor wants whole apron).